A new way to explore the science of life: Mosaic launches today

 While Mosaic will explore new trends and emerging themes in biomedical science and the medical humanities, areas in which the Wellcome Trust funds, its content will not be restricted to research funded by the Trust.
 When Mosaic does cover Trust-funded research, the editorial policy will ensure transparency in outlining the Trust’s involvement.

-Writers and contributors to Mosaic are also encouraged to blog about their progress and create additional content to engage their readers, with discussion continuing on the Mosaic blog after publication.
+Writers and contributors to Mosaic are also encouraged to blog about their progress and create additional content to engage their readers.
 Mark Henderson adds: “Science doesn’t stop at publication, so neither should we.”